phpearth/docs/php/intro/README.md

 ---
-stage: prewriting
+stage: drafting
 ---

-# Introduction
+# PHP introduction

-PHP is a widely used, popular general-purpose scripting language that is especially suited to web development and writing command line scripts.
+Start with this chapter to get to know PHP, how to install it, which editor to use, and create your first hello world program.

 ## [Getting started](/php/intro/start.md)

-Learn what is PHP and why would you use it.
+Learn what is PHP and why you should use it.

 ## [PHP installation](/php/intro/installation.md)